 Dine along the water at one of Bucks County’s oldest inns!
 Amid the history and breathtaking views of the Delaware, feast on Charleston Meeting Street Crab, their signature dish, topped off with a Basstini.

-Wine and dine along the riverfront at the Bridgeton House on the Delaware in Upper Black Eddy.
+Wine and dine along the riverfront here in Upper Black Eddy.
 You can stay in this romantic Inn complete with French doors, private balconies and cozy fireplaces.

-Full of rich history, the Bridgeton Mill House earned the title of official “Country Inn” in 2003 with the opening of its full service restaurant in addition to the already standing inn.
-Located in Langhorne, the restaurant has two dining rooms, two private dining rooms, the Great Hall, Main Dining Room and a seasonal outdoor patio.
-Bridgeton Mill House offers American Continental cuisine.
+Full of rich history, the Bridgeton Mill House earned the title of official “Country Inn” in 2003 with the opening of its full-service restaurant in addition to the already standing inn.
+Located in Langhorne, this popular restaurant serving American cuisine has two indoor dining rooms, Great Hall, and a seasonal outdoor patio.

-- Enjoy the natural serenity of the Delaware River when you dine at the historic Lambertville Station.
+Enjoy the natural serenity of the Delaware River when you dine at this historic location.
 Located just across the river from Bucks County in Lambertville, NJ, this renovated 19th century train station provides a one-of-a-kind dining experience.
-Enjoy al fresco dining with a riverfront view or wander into the wine cellar to taste more than 50 boutique wines.
+Enjoy al fresco dining with a riverfront view or wander into the wine cellar to taste more than 50 boutique wines!

-- If character is built by historical struggle and strife, then the Yardley Inn Restaurant & Bar is the star of the show!
+If character is built by historical struggle and strife, then this Yardley restaurant is the star of the show!
 The building’s history dates back to the early 1800s, but the current restaurant was opened in 1979 by Bob and Robin Freed.
 They offer charming American fare with a great view of the Delaware River.